-Editing Reinforcement
+Adding / Editing Reinforcement

-To edit an existing reinforcement entry, select the required entry in the list box then either click on the 'Modify' button, or right click on the selected section and select 'Modify' from the drop-down menu.
-This will reopen the reinforcement wizard or general definition dialog used to create the entry.
+To create a new reinforcement click on the 'Add...' button or right click within the list box and select 'Add' from the drop-down menu.
+To edit an existing reinforcement entry, select the required entry in the list box then either click on the 'Edit...' button, or right click on the selected section and select 'Modify' from the drop-down menu.